• Skip to primary navigation

 How To Make Limoncello

-Limoncello icy cold Italian lemon liqueur served as an after-dinner apéritif, drizzle on ice cream, sprinkle on fresh fruit, or make a lemon butter cream sauce for lobster or fish.
-This limoncello recipe is an easy homemade gift for food lovers.
+Make your own Limoncello, (aka lemoncello) an icy cold lemon liqueur popular in Italy.
+You can serve this as an after-dinner apéritif drink, drizzle on good ice cream for dessert, sprinkle on fresh fruit, mix a limoncello spritz cocktail, or make a lemon cream sauce to go on lobster ravioli!
+Enjoy this lemony sipper year-round, it is great on hot summer nights or after rich holiday feasts.
+This limoncello recipe is an easy homemade gift for food lovers!

 Servings 53 1.5 ounce pours